 The children's buddies will ensure that they are happy during whole school breaks by playing with them and looking after their needs and general wellbeing.
 The relationship will also extend into the classroom, sharing in learning and achievements.

 Concern for Society - Making a positive contribution

 House Captains, ranging from Years 5-10, helped the local Parish Council plant tree saplings along the Wooldale Road fence line.
 Over 450 saplings were planted, which when they grow, will provide a safe habitat for wildlife as well as being beneficial to the local environment.
 A big thank you to the Parish Council volunteers who showed the students how to plant the saplings and were very complimentary of our students.
 Our students did us and the local community proud.

 Nativity!
 The Musical

 The whole school production - "Nativity!
 The Musical" was an ideal cross-phase opportunity to enhance collaboration between the Primary and Secondary phases, whilst using age-appropriate casting.
 The students were able to improve upon their self-regulation skills and there was a fantastic sense of ‘family’ with strong bonds and relationships being fostered between older and younger students.

 The Science Fair was a great success, and we are so proud of the way our students conducted themselves during the event.
 Primary age students were competing alongside secondary students in our first all-through competition.
 A brilliant showcase of originality and collaboration.

-As part of our celebration of British Science week students have been able to watch the live hatching of baby chicks in school.
-Students worked in linking and enquiring measures across all year groups in a series of competitions throughout all the departments.
-Miss Rai and Miss Carter have done an amazing job of bringing this project to both primary and secondary!
-We are also very happy to share that all the chicks have been re-homed with a supply teacher who has raised chicks for many years!
+As part of our celebration of British Science week students were able to watch the hatching of chicks in school, through a live video stream during the incubation and hatching period.
+This live event inspired enquiry based learning across a range of curriculum subject areas in all year groups through a series of eggciting chick related competitions throughout all the departments.
+Thank you to Miss Rai and Miss Carter for their eggcellent project collaboration to bring this to both primary and secondary!
+We are also very happy to share that all the chicks were successfully re-homed locally.